 Internet which is the greatest web of knowledge ever created completely interconnected it's very very easy to learn.
 If you actually have a desire to learn you could learn anything on the internet.

 The most smartest and most successful people I know started off as losers.
 If you view yourself as a loser as someone who cast out by society and has no role in normal society then you do your own thing and you're much more likely to find your own winning path.
 Be yourself.

 Setting up systems and not goals

-Use your judgement to figure out what kind of environments you can thrive in and then build a system to create an environment around you so you're statistically more likely to succeed, I am not gonna be the most successful person on the planet nor that I want to be, but I can be the most successful version of myself while working the least hard possible.
+Use your judgement to figure out what kind of environments you can thrive in and then build a system to create an environment around you so you're statistically more likely to succeed.
+You're not going to be the most successful person on the planet nor that you should want to be one, but you can be the most successful version of yourself while working the least hard possible.

-Can I do something interesting and new.
-Can I create something brand new that the world has never seen that it gets value of out of that it uses that its congruous with my moral so I never have problem sleeping at night and I never to worry about selling something that I wouldn't buy.
+You cam do something interesting and new.
+You can create something brand new that the world has never seen that it gets value of out of that it uses that its congruous with your morals so you never have problem sleeping at night and you never worry about selling something that you wouldn't buy.

 Negotiations with high integrity people are generally very easy.
 They'll give you things to make sure the other person is happy enough so the deal survives, because unhappy people become unreliable and then you have short term relationships which don't have any compounding benefits.

 If someone spends talking about their own values and talking about how honest they are, they're covering for something.
 They are hiding something.
-There is a book called The art of manipulation.
-How conman works.
+There is a book called "the art of manipulation" on how conman think and work.
 They will talk about how honest they are.
 They will push a little bit too hard.

-We all know who we are and we can't hide from out selfs, and if you too many of short coming you won't be able to live yourself.
+We all know who we are and we can't hide from ourself, and if you have too many of short coming you won't be able to live your true self.
 Never do something that you're not proud of.

 Best founders have deep understanding of the space they are getting into, they have long term vision and they can execute.